SorenA/micro-mqtt-auth-api-microservice/README.md

 [Micro MQTT Broker](https://github.com/SorenA/micro-mqtt-broker) - Implementation of a micro MQTT broker based on Mosca MQTT with multiple authentication providers, TLS and ACL support.

 [Micro MQTT Handshake API Microservice](https://github.com/SorenA/micro-mqtt-handshake-api-microservice) - Implementation of an API microservice that can be used to register and handshake new devices on-demand.
-Compatible with same database as this microservice.
+Compatible with same database as this microservice, althrough requires extra fields, see repo for scripts.

 ## Configuration